lancachenet/lancachenet.github.io/_docs/containers/monolithic/index.md

 ## SSL

 Some publishers, including Origin, use the same hostnames we're replacing for HTTPS content as well as HTTP content.
-We can't cache HTTPS traffic, so if you're intercepting DNS, you will need to run an SNI Proxy container on port 443 to forward on any HTTPS traffic.
+We can't cache HTTPS traffic however the container is setup to proxy any traffic received on 443 to the destination uncached.

-Please read the [sniproxy](/docs/containers/sniproxy/) container information for more information on how to do this.
+We also provide a dedicated [sniproxy](/docs/containers/sniproxy/) container for legacy and custom installs but don't recommend using this unless you understand the consequences.

 ## Changing Upstream DNS